ramon-astudillo/custom_fe/README.md

 It should work anyway, it is more a matter of aethetics.

-The wrapper makes use of various external toolboxes, Mike Brooke's voicebox toolbox, Emmanuel Vincent's kaldi-to-matlab toolboxe and my stft_up_tools.
+The wrapper makes use of various external toolboxes, Mike Brooke's voicebox toolbox, Emmanuel Vincent's kaldi-to-matlab toolbox and my stft_up_tools.
 They are downloaded automatically by using

     ./custom_fe/install

-This uses wget which depending on your platform might not be available.
+This uses wget, which depending on your platform might not be available.
 The script will ask you to download them with a browser in this case.
 Note also that only the needed functions are unzipped.

 If matlab is available on your bin, this should be enough.
 If not, you can edit HCopy_UP and set the MATLAB_PATH variable pointing to your binary.

 **Test Using the GRID-DIRHA Baseline Front-End**